Insure.com ranks 2025’s best insurers. See the winners.

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-One of Elevance Health’s key strengths is its high member loyalty, with 94% of customers saying they would stick with the insurer – among the highest scores of the companies we ranked.
-The insurer also received a strong 4 out of 5 stars from the National Committee for Quality Assurance.
+One of Elevance Heath’s key strengths is customer satisfaction.
+The insurer had the second-highest customer satisfaction ranking of the companies on our list.
+The insurer also received a strong 3.41 out of 5 stars from the National Committee for Quality Assurance.
 NCQA evaluates healthcare plans on, among other things, member satisfaction.

-Elevance Health is a good choice if you’re looking for a one-stop shop for health insurance, vision, dental, pharmacy and Medicare plans, and when traveling, policyholders have access to the wider Blue Cross Blue Shield network.
+Elevance is a good choice if you’re looking for a one-stop shop for health insurance, vision, dental, pharmacy and Medicare plans.
+When traveling, policyholders have access to the wider Blue Cross Blue Shield network.
+It received the highest score for its policy network in our study.

 Before June 2022, Elevance Health was known as Anthem Blue Cross Blue Shield and policies continue to be marketed under the Anthem and Blue brands.